**CONNECTIONS - This Week's Focus - COVID-19**

 Bruce Perry, Trauma expert explains, “The most powerful buffer in times of stress and distress is our social connectedness.”
 For those staying at home, especially if you live on your own, this can feel lonely as it is healthy and normal to need other people.
 Try to find creative ways to keep in touch with others to help you (and them) feel more connected and supported.
 Visual images (video chat) will reinforce the power of the contact.
 Encourage grandparents to read a story to younger children over video chat.
 Suggest an online quiz with friends.
 If these are not possible, even a few minutes phone call or seeing a text can provide mutual regulatory experiences of social connection.

-Save the Children have developed Tips to Help Grandparents Stay Connected with their Grandkids, Despite Social Distancing.
-There are also excellent resources available from Parenting NI including a factsheet on grandparenting during covid.
+Save the Children have developed Tips to Help Grandparents Stay Connected with their Grandkids, Despite Social Distancing. (link is external) There are also excellent resources available from Parenting NI (link is external) including a factsheet on grandparenting (link is external) during covid.

 Connecting with ourselves - physically, mentally, emotionally and spiritually